Back To Search Results

 Contraindications

-Depolarizing muscle agents are contraindicated in cases of neurologic injuries, such as a cerebral vascular accident or spinal cord injury or severe tissue injury, including trauma or burns.
-This results from post-synaptic receptor up-regulation that typically occurs within three to five days.
+Depolarizing muscle agents are contraindicated in cases of neurologic injuries, such as a cerebral vascular accident, spinal cord injury, or severe tissue injury, including trauma or burns.
+This results from post-synaptic receptor up-regulation that typically occurs within 3 to 5 days.
 These injuries place the patient at risk for life-threatening hyperkalemia.
-Of note, the risk of hyperkalemia is not associated with decreased potassium clearance; however, attention should be given to those who have chronically elevated potassium levels, such as renal failure patients.[3]
+The risk of hyperkalemia is not associated with decreased potassium clearance; however, attention should be given to chronically elevated potassium levels, such as in patients with renal failure.[7]

-Depolarizing agents are absolutely contraindicated in patients with degenerative neuromuscular disorders or a history of malignant hyperthermia.
-Undiagnosed children with skeletal muscle myopathy, such as Duchenne's muscular dystrophy, are at risk for rhabdomyolysis with hyperkalemia.[3][4]
-This is subsequently followed by ventricular dysrhythmias, cardiac arrest, and death.
-It occurs soon after administration and requires immediate treatment of hyperkalemia.
-In children, it is reserved for emergency intubation or in instances when securing the airway is immediately necessary.
+Depolarizing agents are contraindicated in patients with degenerative neuromuscular disorders or a history of malignant hyperthermia.
+Undiagnosed children with skeletal muscle myopathy, such as Duchenne muscular dystrophy, are at risk for rhabdomyolysis with hyperkalemia.[7][15]
+This is followed by ventricular dysrhythmias, cardiac arrest, and death.

 • Hypersensitivity to drug